hail-is/hail/hail/python/hail/docs/getting_started_developing.rst

 Running the tests
 ~~~~~~~~~~~~~~~~~

-A couple Hail tests compare to PLINK 1.9 (not PLINK 2):
+A couple Hail tests compare to PLINK 1.9 (not PLINK 2.0 [ignore the confusing
+URL]):

  - `PLINK 1.9 <http://www.cog-genomics.org/plink2>`_